kdingle88/evercraft-springboot/README.md

 - +8 to Armor Class
 - can only be worn by fighters (of any race) and dwarves (of any class)

-> As a character I want to the be able to wear magical leather armor of damage reduction so that I can soften attacks against me
+> As a adventurer I want to the be able to wear magical leather armor of damage reduction so that I can soften attacks against me

 - +2 to Armor Class
 - -2 to all damage received